blinkerbit/aird/README.md

 All changes apply immediately to all connected users via WebSocket updates.

 ## 🎯 Key Features in Detail

+### 🔍 Super Search (Latest Feature!)
+- **Content-based Search:** Find text within files across your entire directory structure
+- **Real-time Results:** Live search with WebSocket updates as you type
+- **Regex Support:** Advanced pattern matching with regular expressions
+- **Context Display:** See matching lines with surrounding context for better understanding
+- **Performance Optimized:** Memory-mapped operations for fast searching in large codebases
+- **Interactive Navigation:** Click any result to jump directly to the file and line

 ### 📝 In-Browser File Editing
 - **Real-time editing** with syntax highlighting